prescottbreeden/coc-lua-nvim/README.md

 # Neovim Lua Config

-Non-CoC neovim IDE.
-General set and remaps are in `lua/user` and modifications or additional mappings for plugins in `after/plugin`.
+CoC Neovim IDE configured with Lua instead of vim scripts.
+Non-plugin-specific options and remaps are in `lua/user` and options, modifications, or additional mappings for plugins in `after/plugin/{plugin-name}`.

 Use `<leader>?` to open up the cheat sheet for list of current mappings.